Reach the highest practice levels as a working SLP

 Your Nova Southeastern University Doctor of Speech-Language Pathology program expands your depth and breadth of expertise through a variety of forums, readying you to land those higher-level, higher-impact roles you seek.

-• Analyze, synthesize and apply research-based theory to your current work environment, as well as through the development of the applied dissertation.
+• Analyze, synthesize, and apply research-based theory to your current work environment through the development of the applied dissertation.

 Apply Now Request Info